mrJean1/PyGeodesy/README.rst

 The tests have been run with Python 3.9.0 (with geographiclib_ 1.50), Python 3.8.6 (with geographiclib_ 1.50, numpy_ 1.19.2 and scipy_ 1.5.2)
-and macOS' Python 2.7.16 (with numpy_ 1.16.6), all on macOS 10.15.7
+and macOS' Python 2.7.16 (with numpy_ 1.16.6), all on macOS 11.0.1
-Catalina and all in 64-bit only.
+(10.16) Big Sur and all in 64-bit only.
 The tests run with and without ``lazy import`` for Python 3.
 The results of those tests are included in the distribution files.

 Test coverage has been measured with coverage_ 4.5.4 using Python 3.9.0 (with geographiclib_ 1.50), Python 3.8.6 (with geographiclib_ 1.50, numpy_